blzn50/Comparonics/README.md

 # Comparonics

-A MEAN stack project for prototyping
+A MEAN stack project for prototyping of an e-commerce website to see and compare the price of various electronic devices available in the online market.